What is a Command and Control (C2) server?

 Others choose the decentralized or peer-to-peer (P2P) approach, no central server is needed.
 This makes the botnet more resilient but also harder to manage.
 Recently cybercriminals have been using public cloud services for C2 infrastructure, easy to scale and redundant.
 Public cloud services offer advantages such as flexibility and cost-efficiency, but they also present challenges like potential detection and abuse prevention by cloud providers.

-Others have moved to hybrid C2 systems, combining centralized servers with P2P nodes to create a more complex and resilient command and control network architecture.
+Others have moved to hybrid C2 systems, combining centralized servers with P2P nodes (also known as C2 nodes) to create a more complex and resilient command and control network architecture.

 How Command and Control Attacks Work